 Keep in mind that if you’re running Same System setups, it’s worth it to get Process Lasso (when using Windows) to make sure the capture and the game are smooth.

 GPU requirements vary depending on if it’s same system or dual system.
 Dual system for both 1080p60 and 4K60 needs no less than a GTX 1660 Ti on the Recording computer.
 Same system is identical for 1080p60, but I recommend a RTX 2080 (or 2080 Super) for 4K60.

 All the same parameters apply, but since FFmpeg is a separate binary on Linux, you can experiment to find which version won’t drop frames and also won’t crash on exit.
 More recent versions of FFmpeg (or

 obs-ffmpeg.so) will have the same issue as Windows, so it may be worth it to experiment with an older version of FFmpeg until you find one that doesn’t suffer from these issues.

-obs-ffmpeg.so file from that build.
+obs-ffmpeg.so file from that build with the 20.1.3 version.
 (I think this is more likely the actual issue)

 This is for the niche audience pursuing this though, as the majority of OBS users are on Windows.
 Please post if you find a stable FFmpeg Linux version and/or